The cake built in CRUD auth is way too powerful and way too slow and memory consuming.

 The format is normal PHP INI style.
 I already included all kind of examples. * is a placeholder for “any”.

-The plugin prefix for controllers is not necessary as of now (maybe for Cake3 where the same controller name is allowed multiple times due to PHP5.3 namespaces).
+The plugin prefix for controllers is not necessary as of now (maybe for CakePHP 3 where the same controller name is allowed multiple times due to PHP5.3 namespaces).

 Explanations:

-- Account actions are accessable by all roles (and therefore logged in users)
+- Account actions are accessible by all roles (and therefore logged in persons)

-- Activities can be modified by all admins and listed by all everyone
+- Activities can be modified by all admins and listed by all (logged in persons)

-- Users can search and list other others, but only moderators and admins have access to all other ations
+- Users can search and list other users, but only moderators and admins have access to all other actions

 That’s it.
 Really easy, isn’t it?